 - ½ cup half-half or whipping cream

 - 1-pint cherry tomatoes

 - 1 jar of tomato passata 660ml or homemade canned tomatoes

 - ⅓ cup dry basil

 - 1 teaspoon salt

 - 1 teaspoon pepper

-- 1 teaspoon sugar (optional)
+- 1 teaspoon keto-approved sugar substitute (optional)